Want to know the most common traits of millionaires?

 I hate to burst your bubble, but this Entrepreneur.com article tells us that 62% of billionaires in the U.S. are self-made, meaning that they created their own wealth.

 As far as “mere” millionaires go, Thomas Stanley tells us in his book, The Millionaire Next Door, that 80-86% created their own wealth.

 It would seem then that, statistically anyway, achieving millionaire status does not hinge on a “one in a million chance”.
 But if it doesn’t, then what does it hinge on?

 What do self-made millionaires know about life and its management that the rest of us don’t?

-Today I’m going to share ten of those traits – the traits that all multi-millionaires seem to have – with you.
-After you learn them, you can decide whether or not you want to adapt those traits and start your own path to millionaire status.
+Today I’m going to share ten of those traits – the traits that all millionaires seem to have – with you.
+After you learn them, you can decide whether or not you want to adopt those traits and start your own path to millionaire status.

 1. An “Abundance” Mindset